 This is an example of one such delegate that is being used to drive UI in Blueprints for designer use.

-As mentioned before, the flex controllers we use at Limbitless are equipped with motion sensors.
+As mentioned before, the flex controllers we use at Limbitless Solutions are equipped with motion sensors.
 These sensors measure the proper acceleration and the angular velocity of the device.
 However, no prior game at the organization has used these before and there was very little documentation or previous code to make use of the motion sensors.
 My supervisors tasked me to simply "make motion controls work" and left everything else up to me.

 With the problem being rather vague, the first thing I did was do some research.
 I looked into how motion sensors worked and the physics behind them to get a better understanding of what the sensor readings meant.
 For example, the accelerometer measures proper acceleration, which is acceleration from an inertial observer.
 This means that, when the device is at rest on a table, it will read acceleration due to the normal force of the table pushing up!
+This was rather surprising to me at first.

 I also researched a lot about how a gyroscope works, its limitations, and how sensor fusion can be used to sense the environment with more accuracy than one sensor on its own.